LIFE1UP/Hiana-the-Discord-bot/readme.md

 2. $python train.py to make the bot learn them

 ## Add new Function
 from response.py, you can add or delete function.
-Every function may pass through Dic; and should return string type
+Every function may pass through **Dic**; and should return string type
 > there is a music recommendation module for default; one of it is uses URL, the other uses CSV